VRF Vs. Split-System HVAC Solutions: What’s the Difference?

 How Do You Choose Between Split-System and VRF HVAC Systems?

 The ductless HVAC systems you install in your facility depend on your heating and cooling needs.
 However, a split system is best if your facility needs consistent temperatures.
 Determining which system would work best for your situation is crucial.
 As you evaluate your options, consider how simple or complex your facility’s HVAC requirements are before you choose one of these systems.
 Having a service will help you figure it out.

 If you need to heat and cool different areas simultaneously, a VRF system is your best bet.
 Additionally, VRF HVAC systems work well with larger and more robust buildings.
 For example, VRF systems work well for the following :

 - Retail spaces

-Need an answer to your VRF versus split-system dilemma?
+Need an answer to your VRF vs. split-system dilemma?
 Service Unlimited is here to help.
-We’ve created HVAC solutions for commercial facilities since 1962.
+We’ve been creating HVAC solutions for commercial facilities in Delaware since 1962.
 In that time, we’ve developed our knowledge of all the newest HVAC technologies.
-We use our resources and experience to develop the best HVAC solutions for your facility.
+We use our resources and experience to create the best HVAC solutions for your facility.

 Contact Service Unlimited to speak with a professional regarding ductless system installations.